-'I'm not thinking only of myself,' said he.
-'But there are other women and children, and they must have a bite too.
-As for us men,' glancing round at the clerks, 'we must just live on the skins until we can get some meat.'
+"I'm not thinking only of myself," said he.
+"But there are other women and children, and they must have a bite, too.
+As for us men," glancing around at the clerks, "we must just live on the skins until we can get some meat."

 The other men nodded a gloomy assent.
 They understood well enough what the factor meant.
-Mr. Wentzel in particular had already passed through a similar experience, having lived for weeks upon nothing but dried beaver and moose skins.
+Some of them, Mr. Wentzel in particular, had already passed through a similar experience, having lived for weeks upon nothing but dried beaver and moose skins.

 What made the situation so serious was the absence of game within reach of the fort.
-The hares, which usually were a safe dependence, had totally failed, and the moose seemed to have been driven southward by the severity of the winter.
+The hares, which usually were a safe dependence, had totally failed, and the moose seemed to have been drawn southward by the severity of the winter.
 Neither could the lake be looked to for food supplies.
-The intense cold had covered it with an icy armour from three to five feet thick, and made the fish so torpid that they would not touch bait, while net-fishing was of course out of the question.
+The intense cold had covered it with an icy armor from three to five feet thick, and made the fish so torpid that they would not touch bait, while net fishing was, of course, out of the question.
 There was no disguising the fact that famine, gaunt and pitiless, stared them in the face, and that unless a supply of meat were obtained in some way, many of the weaker ones must perish, for the diet of dried skins would not furnish sufficient nourishment to sustain life very long, except for the very strongest.

-Gathering into his own hands all the provisions that remained, so that he might dole them out to the best advantage, Mr. M'Kenzie prepared for the worst.
+Gathering into his own hands all the provisions that remained, so that he might dole them out to the best advantage, Mr. McKenzie prepared for the worst.
 His wife and daughter were his chief concern.
-He and Archie might endure to the full limit of human strength, but they were ill fitted to bear extreme privation.
+He and Archie might endure to the full limit of human strength, but they were ill-fitted to bear extreme privation.
 He had always cared for them according to the best of his ability, and they had never before been called upon to suffer actual need.

 Yet none were calmer or more cheerful than they.
-Not because they failed to realise the seriousness of the situation, but because they had such implicit faith in the big father and the sturdy son that they felt perfectly confident of their proving equal to the emergency.
+Not because they failed to realize the seriousness of the situation, but because they had such implicit faith in the big father and the sturdy son that they felt perfectly confident of their proving equal to the emergency.

-'Don't you feel so badly about us,' said Rose-Marie, looking bravely up into her father's face.
-'We'll eat such a little every day that we'll make what we have last all right until you get some more.'
+"Don't feel so badly about us," said Rose-Marie, looking bravely up into her father's face.
+"We will eat such a very little every day, and will make what we have last all right until you get some more."